 If it is determined by an expert that your premises are not height safety compliant, then the area is deemed inaccessible, and work must stop until the appropriate equipment is installed.
 Work cannot recommence until this is completed.
 Failure to comply can result in fines and other legal action.

 There are significant consequences for businesses and business owners whose premises are non-compliant.
 Fines can start at $250,000, and punishments can include jail terms if non-compliant practices or equipment result in the serious injury or death of a worker.

 WorkSafe regularly performs inspections of workplaces across Australia.
 If your premises are not compliant with Australian regulations, then you are risking the safety of your workers as well as the consequences that come with non-compliance.

-When dealing with an issue as serious as height safety compliance, it is essential that all inspections and installations are carried out by licensed professional and that they use high-quality products and equipment.
+When dealing with an issue as serious as fall hazard height safety compliance, it is essential that all inspections and installations are carried out by a licensed height safety specialist and that they use high-quality products and equipment.

 Unlicensed installers will not be able to provide a compliant height safety system, while inexperienced installers may not install the products to the manufacturer’s guidelines.